USB-T1L

 • Low-Level Phy Register Access

 There are currently two competing standards when it comes to industrial ethernet T1L connectors.
-In order to be neutral, the T1L comes with a screw terminal to connect the 10Base-T1L cable pair to.
+In order to be neutral, the T1L comes with a screw terminal to connect the 10Base-T1L cable pair.

 The USB-T1L is built in a way, that gives the Linux kernel complete and native access to the registers of the 10Base-T1L phy.
 This means that the USB-T1L does not require any firmware on the device or vendor software on the host.
 All aspects of the phy can be controlled using standard Linux tools.